microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

     </ItemsView.Layout>
 </ItemsView>
 ```
-In the `ItemsView` component, it is referencing the `PhotoTemplate` defined in tbe page’s resource and binding the list of photos that are created in our ViewModel.
+In the `ItemsView` component, it is referencing the `PhotoTemplate` defined in the page’s resource and binding the list of photos that are created in our ViewModel.

 The `ItemsView` component will be `PhotosLoaded` to manage it's Visibility.
 It should default to `false` and become `true` when the images are loaded.